Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

   .. code:: shell-session

-     >  ./configure --with-mpi-dir=/path-to-mpich-install
+     >  ./configure --with-mpi-dir=/absolute/path/to/mpich/install

-Installing without MPI
+Installing Without MPI
 ^^^^^^^^^^^^^^^^^^^^^^

 You can build (sequential) PETSc without MPI.
-This is useful for quickly installing PETSc (if MPI is not available - for whatever reason):
+This is useful for quickly installing PETSc:

 .. code:: shell-session